Jane Bunford

-Jane Bunford (26 July 1895 – 1 April 1922) was one of the tallest women ever measuring 2.41 m at the time of her death (adjusted for spinal curvature).
+Jane Bunford (26 July 1895 – 1 April 1922) was a woman who was the tallest person ever from the United Kingdom measuring 2.41 m at the time of her death (adjusted for spinal curvature).
 She was the tallest woman in the world during her lifetime.

 Early life

 Bunford's parents were John Bunford (14 March 1856 – 10 December 1916) and Jane Bunford (Nee Andrews) (April 1857 – 1934) of Bartley Green, Birmingham, UK.
 Her father was a metal caster.

 Accident

 According to the Guinness Book of Records at the age of 11, Bunford had a head injury.
 It is believed that the injury permanently damaged her pituitary gland, releasing an excess of growth hormone which sent her growth out of control.
+While she was fairly tall for her age, her height was not unusual or exceptional before her accident at 5 ft 0 in.

 School

 Bunford attended St. Michael's Secondary School in Bartley Green.
 At school she displayed a talent for embroidery but the desks and chairs became too uncomfortable for her to sit at.
 A Mrs Booth who knew Bunford said it was difficult for her to get through the school doors.
 As a result of both factors, Bunford's parents took her out of school.
 On her 13th birthday she was measured at 1.98 m tall.
 On her 21st birthday Bunford was measured at 2.39 m tall, her peak standing height.
 Mrs Booth said Bunford had to have her shoes specially made at Halesowen as she had size 17 feet.